Kestra 0.11 adds new Topology view, Admin UI, Outputs Preview, new CLI Tasks and Dynamic Webhooks ✨

 If you are using templates and you are not ready to migrate to subflows yet, add the following Kestra configuration option to still be able to use them:

-Before Kestra 0.10.0, script tasks were offered exclusively by the core plugin (the one which is always included inside any Kestra distribution).
+Before Kestra 0.10.0, script tasks were offered exclusively by the core plugin (the one which is always included in any Kestra distribution).
 In 0.10.0, we introduced new script tasks maintained using dedicated script plugins which offer script tasks for Python, R, Node.js, Shell and Powershell (and now, also Julia).
 Since then, the old core scripting tasks have been deprecated and moved out of the core plugin.

 Our *-full Docker images include both the new and the deprecated core script tasks.
 If you’re not using our *-full Docker images in which plugins are preinstalled, make sure to install the new script plugins as the deprecated tasks are now packaged alongside the new script plugins.